marsd/laravel-uuid/README.md

 }
 ```
 ## Support

-If you are having general issues with this package, feel free to contact me on [Twitter](https://twitter.com/emadadly).

 If you believe you have found an issue, please report it using the [GitHub issue tracker](https://github.com/EmadAdly/laravel-uuid/issues), or better yet, fork the repository and submit a pull request.